ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/01_sessions/01_intro/README.md

 ### Task 01.03

 Think a bit about your own personal motivation to learn creative coding.
 What would you like to do with coding and the topics in this class?
-What kind of creative coding project is of interest to you?
+What kind of final creative coding project is of interest to you?

 *Bullet points as answer are sufficient.*